ttenneb/Java-N.E.A.T/README.md

 # Java-N.E.A.T
 A Java implementation of the N.E.A.T algorithm

 Example of different neural networks being tested and assigned a fitness score, a key part in training networks with evolution.
-The nueral networks are being trained to avoid the red squares, training occurs at 3x speed.
+The neural networks are being trained to avoid the red squares, training occurs at 3x speed.

 ![](res/Training.gif)